Dion Conroy: Swindon Town

 On 27 January 2017, Conroy joined League One side Swindon Town on a two-and-a-half-year deal.
 A day later, Conroy made his Swindon debut in a 1–0 away defeat against local rivals Bristol Rovers, replacing Lloyd Jones in the 90th minute.
 On 11 February 2017, Conroy was given his first start by manager Luke Williams, in Swindon's 1–0 away defeat against Bury, featuring for the entire 90 minutes.
 On 16 September 2017, Conroy ruptured the anterior cruciate ligament during Swindon's 3–2 victory over Stevenage, ruling him out for several months.

 He was offered a new contract by Swindon at the end of the 2018–19 season.
 In June 2019 he signed a new one-year contract.

 Following defeat to Port Vale in the EFL League Two play-offs, Conroy was released at the end of the 2021–22 season.

 Crawley Town

 On 30 June 2022, it was announced that Conroy had joined EFL League Two club Crawley Town on a two-year contract.

+Conroy started all three of Crawley's League Two play-off matches at the end of the 2023–24 as Crawley were promoted to League One after a 2–0 victory over Crewe Alexandra in the final.

+On 27 June 2025, the club announced he had signed a new two-year deal.